idbsupport3F/main/README.md

     # ^^^ Then choose "Log1x Poet PoetServiceProvider"
     ```

-2. Add new config for blocks in `poet.php` that was created earlier:
+2. Add new config for `accordion` block in `poet.php` that was created earlier:
     ```php
     // ...
     'block' => [